 Cape Coral drainage education

-Good photos can make a drainage conversation more specific.
-They should show where water starts, where it collects, where it might go, and what obstacles may affect the route.
+Good photos and a short water-timing record can make a drainage conversation more specific.
+Build a private browser-only summary of where water starts, where it collects, how long it remains, and what may affect the route.

-Drainage Photo Checklist Before Requesting an Estimate drainage visual in Cape Coral
+Cape Coral Drainage Photo Checklist and Observation Planner drainage visual in Cape Coral

 After-rain photos